 Discovery of fullerenes

-Fullerenes are a rather unusual class of molecules that represent one of the forms of carbon existence (the so-called allotropic modifications).
+Fullerenes (or buckyball) are a rather unusual class of molecules that represent one of the forms of carbon existence (the so-called allotropic modifications).
 The well-known diamond and graphite are also nothing but different allotropic forms of carbon.
 Fullerenes in shungite are in the form of molecules C60 and C70

 The discovery of fullerenes is one of the clearest examples of the predictive power of science: back in the 70s of the XX century, theoretical quantum chemical calculations were made, predicting the existence of such molecules, but only in 1985 they were first discovered in the study of graphite vapors after its laser irradiation.
 Later these allotropic forms have been identified in the earth’s natural minerals.
 To be more precise — it is a one-of-a-kind mineral – Shungite.
 But recently it was found that these unique carbon balls are even in outer nebulae of space.

 Simultaneously with the industrial synthesis of fullerenes, the task of searching for their natural analogues arose.
-The first object where fullerenes were found was the shungite rocks of Karelia (Russia).
-The presence of fullerenes has been established in many rocks.
+The first object where buckyballs were found was the shungite rocks of Karelia (Russia).
+The presence of fullerenes has been established in some rocks.
 For example, in fulgurite from Florida (USA) and in carbonaceous rocks of the Onaping formation (Canada).
 However, according to some estimates, the simplest fullerenes make up only a small fraction of the family of carbon clusters and their derivatives.
 Therefore, by analogy with graphite – and diamond-like structures, we can assume that in nature there are also non-crystalline fullerene-like carbons.
 That have structural features and properties of fullerenes and their derivatives.

 Structural state of fullerene-like forms of carbon